-Figure 7.3 illustrates the potential budget impact of belimumab treatment of the eligible population, based on the net price (\$42,720 per year of treatment), and the prices to reach \$150,000, \$100,000, and \$50,000 per QALY (approximately \$56,600, \$45,400, and \$34,200 per year of treatment, respectively) compared to the standard of care comparator.
-Approximately 80% of the approximately 13,700 eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million per year over five years at the net price.
-Approximately 59% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000 per QALY threshold price, increasing to approximately 75% of the population at the \$100,000 per QALY threshold price.
+Figure 7.3 illustrates the potential budget impact of belimumab treatment of the eligible population, based on the annual price of \$42,720 per year, and the prices to reach \$150,000, \$100,000, and \$50,000 per QALY (approximately \$56,600, \$45,400, and \$34,200 per year of treatment, respectively) compared to the standard of care comparator.
+Approximately 80% of the approximately 13,700 eligible patients could be treated in a given year without crossing the ICER potential budget impact threshold of \$819 million per year over five years.
+Approximately 59% of patients could be treated in a given year without crossing the potential budget impact threshold price, increasing to approximately 75% of the population at the \$150,000 per QALY threshold price.
 All eligible patients could be treated at the \$50,000 per QALY threshold price, reaching 97% of the potential budget impact threshold.